The USC Sol Price School of Public Policy has formalized relationships with a number of international institutions and universities. These include:

 Graduate School of Public Administration, Seoul National University (GSPA SNU)

 Seoul National University’s Graduate School of Public Administration is a leading program in public affairs and administration in South Korea.
-The Price School signed a formal agreement with GSPA to promote mutual cooperation through academic education, professional training, scholarly research, and institutional development in the areas of public policy and urban planning.
+The Price School signed a formal agreement with GSPA to promote mutual cooperation through academic education, professional training, scholarly research, and institutional development in the areas of public policy and urban planning, as well as student exchanges.

 Hertie School of Governance, Germany